This post contains affiliate links.

 The area we entered was at Jurien Bay Marine Park, through a beach access break in the dunes.
 From there we drove along the beach road – which really isn’t a road, but simply an area of hard enough packed sand at low tide to be passable.

 After driving along the beach for 10 minutes, we parked by a dune and unloaded our surf gear.
-Hopping from the car and its protected AC environment, we were hit with a blast of windy hot air, but there was giddy anticipation as everyone suited up, donned rashies (shirts to guard against board rash), surf shorts, and bathed our bodies in SPF 50+ sunscreen.
+I had done some kite surfing on the east coast of Australia earlier in the trip, but The Wedge promised something quite special indeed.
+Hopping from the car and its protected AC environment, we were hit with a blast of windy hot air, but there was giddy anticipation as everyone suited up, donned rashies (rash guard shirts to protect against board rash – love my Hurley rashie!), surf shorts, and bathed our bodies in SPF 50+ sunscreen.
 The sun was wickedly intense and the air was pumping waves of heat, but once we were immersed in the warm ocean water, all was right.

 The waves were gentle by more experienced surfer standards, but at around 2-3 meters, they came in consistent predictable sets, and were delivered over a long shallow reach without undertow, that allowed catching repeated runs and long rides.
 The waves made us heros on our boards, consistent enough to believe we were better than we thought, and for a few brief moments that afternoon, this group of long-time friends relived our youth.
 At least that’s the movie that played in our heads.
 I’ll freely admit it may not have been what others watched.